 Many advocates of the case study method swear by decision-making cases.
-When there is a decision or choice to be made or a problem to be solved, students are thought to get more involved in the discussion, to provide more accurate and concrete arguments, to be more aware of the context and more action oriented.
+When there is a decision or choice to be made or a problem to be solved, students are thought to get more involved in the discussion, to provide more accurate and concrete arguments, to be more aware of the context and more action-oriented.
 In short, the in-class discussion of a decision-making case is said to be more dynamic than in the case of an analytical case, and the learning outcomes tend to be more detailed and diversified.

 While there is undoubtedly some truth in these observations (although there is a lack of research confirming them), both descriptive and analytical cases have their place in the instructor's arsenal of teaching tools.
 Moreover, it is entirely possible to add a decision-making aspect to most analytical cases.
-For example, rather than being content to ask the
+For example, rather than being content to ask: "What do you think of what happened?", the discussion can be taken in a more concrete direction with a question such as: "What would need to be done to replicate this project in another company?"